-[P.S: Kindly Note that subsequent to writing of this post in December 2013, and observing the lack of self regulatory attitude of the Bitcoin managers and the continuing use of the Bitcoin by criminals, Naavi has reversed his support for Bitcoins.
+[P.S: Kindly Note that subsequent to writing of this post in December 2013, and observing the lack of self regulatory attitude of the Bitcoin managers and the continuing use of the Bitcoin by criminals, Naavi has clarified his view on Bitcoins.
 Presently in the Indian Context, Naavi is advocating an express ban on Bitcoins.
 See other recent articles to know why Naavi has changed his view.]

 Today’s Times of India carried an interview of the undersigned with the caption “RBI has no legal right to ban use of bitcoin: Na Vijayshankar”.